Blog

 How to Prepare Your NJ Garden In Early March For Spring

-Although spring is not yet around the corner, it just makes sense to start preparing your NJ garden as early as February or March.
-These are great months to prep your garden for the coming spring.
-It is during this time where you get some mild weather that is just perfect for garden preparation before you finally get busy planting seeds in spring.
+Although spring is not yet around the corner, it just makes sense to start preparing your New Jersey spring garden as early as February.
+You can use this time of the year to begin your early gardening steps and figure out what to plant in March in NJ.
+It is during this time that you get some mild weather that is just perfect for garden preparation before you finally get busy planting seeds in spring.

 nj gardenFertilize the Soil